harishraj/Interview-Preperation/part_i_basics/sort/quick_select.md

 [Princeton Slides](https://www.cs.princeton.edu/courses/archive/spr10/cos226/lectures/06-23Quicksort-2x2.pdf)

 ## Note
 The algorithm can choose the kth smallest/largest element from an unorder array in O(N) time.
+It uses the same parition functionn as quick sort, and if the inddex returned is k, then the number is found.

 ### Code
 #### Java